5 Tips for Reducing a Senior’s Anxiety About Moving

 Making a Smooth Transition to a Retirement Community

 - Empower the Senior: When you are busy juggling a parent’s care with your own children’s needs, it’s easy to fall in to the trap of rushing through this decision without including your mom or dad.
 Unless they have dementia or another illness that prevents them from playing an active role in the process, include them in all decisions.
 That includes deciding which community to move to, choosing a realtor to sell their home, and figuring out which belongings they will take and which will find a new home with family.
+They may even help you prepare the home for sale.
+But for complicated tasks that involve the plumbing system, you should just leave them to professional plumbing contractors.
 Try to balance overwhelming your parent with the little details with helping them feel as if they are still in control of their own life.

 - Be Respectful: Remind yourself of the old adage, “One man’s trash is another man’s treasure” as you begin the process of downsizing.
 What might look like old clutter to you could be an object they have a sentimental attachment to.
+You may help them move these items to a storage unit if there’s no space in their new home.
 Work with the team at their new retirement community to map out what furniture and belongings will fit in each room.
 Help them find new homes for other treasures that just won’t fit in their new home.
 Knowing favorite pieces will have a new home with a son or granddaughter, for example, can help ease the anxiety of separation.
+CBD can ease anxiety.
+Make sure to guide them properly during their first use of cbd.

 - Keep the Familiar: While it might be tempting to buy your mother or father new furniture and accessories, sticking with things that are familiar is important.
 It can help them feel more at home in a new environment when they can sit in their favorite old chair or curl up under their favorite comforter for a nap.